Explosions In Aurora: Suspect Scott Campbell In Custody But Motive Remains A Mystery

 “We are happy we got this dangerous individual in custody before someone got seriously injured or killed,” the Aurora Police Department said in a statement.

-Though the streets are quieter tonight, some like Hayden still feel alarmed.
+Though the streets are quieter now, some like Hayden still feel alarmed.

 “With all that’s going on, I wouldn’t mind seeing a patrol car when kids are getting on and off buses,” Hayden said.